redcode-labs/neurax/README.md

 NeuraxConfig.WordlistMutators | Mutators to use when `.WordlistExpand` is specified | `{"single_upper", "cyryllic", "encapsule"}`
-NeuraxConfig.AllocNum         | This entry defines how many times `NeuraxAlloc()` allocates random memory| `5` NeuraxConfig.Blacklist        | Slice that contains IP addresses that are excluded from any type of scanning | `[]string{}`
+NeuraxConfig.AllocNum         | This entry defines how many times `NeuraxAlloc()` allocates random memory| `5` NeuraxConfig.Blacklist        | Slice that contains IP addresses that are excluded from any type of scanning | `[]string{}` NeuraxConfig.FastHTTP         | HTTP request in IsHostInfected() is performed using fasthttp library | `false`

 ### Finding new targets
 Function `NeuraxScan(c chan string)` enables detection of active hosts on local network.